-When researching Florida RV insurance , you will need to consider what type of vehicle you want to insure.
+When researching a RV insurance , you will need to consider what type of vehicle you want to insure.
 While many auto insurance companies provide RV insurance, you need to be clear on what you are covering: a RV / motor home or travel trailer.

 RV (Motor-home, Recreational Vehicle)

 To qualify for a RV insurance, most providers require that the following be permanently attached:

 - Living quarters.

 - Cooking appliances.

 - Heating and/or air conditioning.

 - 110 – 125 volt electrical system.